SkretasLab/ProteoSeeker/README.md

    -fpd/--filter-protein-database True/False -Opt: False- Determines whether the protein
                                   database will be filtered based on protein names to create the sfpd and tfpd.

+   -ps/--preftech-size            Int -Opt: 20- The maximum file size to download in KB (K for
+                                  kilobytes, M for megabytes, G gigabytes).

+   -as/--adapters-status          Str -Opt: 'pre'- The following options are available: ide:
+                                  Adds the overrepresented sequences identified by FastQC in the file with the adapters. 'fas': The file with the adapters will include only the overrepresented sequences identified by FastQC. 'pre': The  file with the adapters is used without any modification.

+   -asi/--add-seek-info           True/False -Opt: True- Determines whether the results in the
+                                  TXT and the EXCEL file will only contain information for the proteins identified through the seek mode (True) or not (False).
+In case only the taxonomy mode is applied, this option has no effect on the results.

+   -ati/--add-taxonomy-info       True/False -Opt: True- Determines whether the results in the
+                                  TXT and the EXCEL file will only contain information for the proteins characterized through the taxonomy mode (True) or not (False).
+The latter proteins are the ones encoded by genes which are part of contigs that are grouped in bins, which bins have also been associated with at least one species.
+In case only the seek mode is applied, this option has no effect on the results.

    -h/--help                      None -- Displays the help message.